Lauded fashion designer Paco Rabanne dies at age 88

 Associated Press

-PARIS (AP) — Paco Rabanne, the Spanish-born designer known for perfumes sold worldwide and his metallic, space-age fashions, has died, the group that owns his fashion house announced on its website Friday.
+PARIS (AP) — Paco Rabanne, the Spanish-born designer known for perfumes sold worldwide and for metallic, space-age fashions, has died, the group that owns his fashion house announced Friday.

 “The House of Paco Rabanne wishes to honor our visionary designer and founder who passed away today at the age of 88.
 Among the most seminal fashion figures of the 20th century, his legacy will remain,” the statement from beauty and fashion company Puig said.